 A torn rotator cuff injury can cause pain and limited mobility.
 The options for having a continued quality of life are either surgery or physical therapy.
-Here's my experience...

-We take this joint for granted and I wish I understood it better previously.
-With the right knowledge I could have avoided damaging mine.
+We take this joint for granted, and I wish I understood that better previously.
+With the right knowledge, I could have avoided damage.

-I was still able to lift things, but when I tried to lift heavy boxes over my head I had to quickly shift the weight to my left hand or else drop the box.
+I was still able to lift things, but when I tried to lift heavy boxes over my head, I had to shift the weight to my left hand quickly or else drop the box.

-My doctor recommended an orthopedist who sent me for an MRI.
+My doctor recommended an orthopedist, who sent me for an MRI.

 The MRI revealed that I had torn three tendons in the rotator cuff of my right shoulder.
-The rotator cuff is a combination of muscles and tendons that control shoulder movement and maintain the stability of the shoulder.
+Two were only partial tears, but I had a full-thickness tear of the Supraspinatus Tendon.

 My doctor explained that people who are immobilized by a rotator cuff tear are the ones that have no choice but to have surgery.
 However, in my case, having good mobility and little pain, surgery is the last option to consider.

 I found out why waiting a year was not a good idea.
 With a full-thickness tear, the muscle is no longer used, and it atrophies over time.
 That means it becomes more like fatty tissue.
 When a surgeon sutures1 a healthy tendon, it holds.
 When they try to suture through fatty tissue, it just tears right through.